 November is Pet Cancer Awareness Month, a reminder to stay in-the-know about cancer symptoms, treatment options and possible causes so you can enjoy the longest, healthiest life possible with the animals you love.

-Cancer accounts for almost 50% of deaths in pets over 10 years old.
+Cancer accounts for almost half of dogs and about a third of cats over 10 years old.
 It’s more common in dogs than in cats.

 While pet cancer statistics are hard to come by, especially figures from the past, veterinarians are saying that they’re seeing more cancer patients than ever.

 A possible cause is the fact that we’re taking better care of our pets – keeping them indoors, providing preventative care – so they’re living long enough to suffer from the ailments of old age.

 Pets can get cancer at any age, though it’s more common in older pets.
 Some breeds are predisposed to certain types of cancer, though it affects purebreds and mutts alike.

 If your pet shows any of these symptoms, see a vet for advice.